Vol. 2... Hard Knock Life

 Vol. 2...
 Hard Knock Life is the third studio album by American rapper Jay-Z. It was released on September 29, 1998, by Roc-A-Fella Records and Def Jam Recordings.
-It went on to become his most commercially successful album, selling over 5 million copies in the United States.
+It went on to become his most commercially successful album, selling over 6 million copies in the United States.
 In the liner notes of the album, Jay-Z gives his thoughts on various tracks.
 The lyrics to the fast-paced "Nigga What, Nigga Who (Originator 99)" are also included.

 Background

-Speaking in December 1998 to noted UK urban writer Pete Lewis of the award-winning Blues & Soul, Jay described the background to the album's lyrical themes: "Primarily I see myself as so much more than a rapper.
+Jay described the background to the album's lyrical themes in a December 1998 interview with Blues & Soul, saying, "Primarily I see myself as so much more than a rapper.
 I really believe I'm the voice for a lot of people who don't have that microphone or who can't rap.
 So I wanted to represent and tell the story of everybody who's been through what I've been through, or knows somebody that has.
 I also wanted to speak about our lifestyle to people who – though they may live, say, in the suburbs and not be part of that world – still want to know about it and understand it."
 Jay told MTV News that Vol. 2 was going to be his final album, but he later walked that statement back.